Paranormal Activity: The Marked Ones: Development and writing

 The film was set to take place in June 2012 but announced in April 2012, and was first teased in the post-credits scene of Paranormal Activity 4, a scene only presented in theaters.
 Though the film is targeted to the Latino market, most of its dialogue is not in Spanish.
 Christopher Landon, who wrote the screenplay for 2007's Disturbia, as well as the three Paranormal Activity sequels, was announced to write and direct the project, which has been described as a "cousin" or "ese" to the series as opposed to a direct sequel, prequel, or reboot.
 The film maintains the look of found footage, a style used throughout the Paranormal Activity series.

+There are nods to previous Paranormal Activity films.
+Ali (Molly Ephraim), teenage daughter from the second film, makes a cameo here, as does the box of videotapes featuring childhood footage of the main protagonists in the series, sisters Katie (Katie Featherston) and Kristi (Sprague Grayden), whose lifelong experiences are with a poltergeist-like demon.

 Filming

-Filming finished in late July, after producer Jason Blum confirmed that the film was almost finished shooting.
+Filming finished in late July, after producer by Jason Blum confirmed that the film was almost finished shooting.
 This resulted in the film getting its release date pushed from October 25, 2013, to January 3, 2014.

+Campaign

+The studio was running a promotion for users to record their reactions to a video on the site for a chance to win an Xbox One console.